Waitomo 23km 2026

 Nev was in the lead, with me next and Barnaby close behind.
 Brett was nursing some physical issues and unsure how he would go over 23km.
 Fortunately for him he was all good and his problems magically disappeared during the run!

 Nev and I moved a bit ahead of Barnaby as he was sliding around humorously due to his unfortunate failure to bring his correct trail shoes.
 As we found out later, Barnaby slipped at one point and badly strained his back, after which he moved from race mode to survival mode.
+I did spot him behind us on one long open section, so I knew he was still moving at least.

 We ran through and along the Marakopa stream a few times.
+It was definitely GoPro day today (not phone!)

 The Marakopa Cave was awesome!
 We whipped out our tiny headlamps and the footing was pretty ok to keep running at a decent speed.

 Nev and I ran together pretty much the entire way, which was fun.
+The single track had changed to mostly farm trails on gravel or grass, with occasional muddy or clay areas.

 The terrain slowly opened out more and more until we got to the regions called the "rollercoaster", in which every downhill was followed by a corresponding uphill.
 We power walked the steeper longer hills, and I didn't really get too fatigued.
 (I was determined not to bonk so badly as I did in my last race at Tarawera!)